datavortex/QuanSimBench/README.md

 C) Select the row with the highest performance and submit your results to <a href="https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link" target="_blank">QuanSimBench Submission</a>

-D) You can see results posted in our github
+D) Soon you may see results posted in our github